-Theatre: Asking For It at the Abbey Theatre (audio described and captioned performance)
+Theatre: Asking For It at the Abbey Theatre (audio described, touch tour and captioned performance)

 A new stage adaptation of Louise O’Neill’s devastating novel, which shines an unflinching light on the experience of a young woman whose life is changed forever by a horrific act of violence.